-- Hamiltonian-based code — Codespace is either the ground-state or low-energy subspace of a geometrically local commuting-projector Hamiltonian admitting a topological phase.
+- Hamiltonian-based code — Codespace is either the ground-state or low-energy subspace of a geometrically local Hamiltonian admitting a topological phase.

 - Eigenstate thermalization hypothesis (ETH) code — ETH codewords, like topological codewords, are locally indistinguishable.